 Assessment of this objective focuses on the number, reach, and quality of professional-development opportunities.
 The core expectation is that the college will provide quality programming, or will connect employees to quality programming, that supports professional growth and leadership development.
 This objective also targets internal processes that prepare new employees and promote knowledge-sharing among faculty and staff members.

 3. We will retain employees by promoting a positive work culture with an emphasis on open communication and transparency.
-Key Performance Indicators:

-- Results Data from the Great Colleges Survey - Consistent Communication Regarding Campus Initiatives, Events and Developments - · Effective Operational Planning and Sharing of Results - Faculty and Staff Retention Rates - Employee Familiarity with Campus Resources Description:
+- Results Data from the Great Colleges Survey - Consistent Communication Regarding Campus Initiatives, Events and Developments - · Effective Operational Planning and Sharing of Results - Faculty and Staff Retention Rates - Employee Familiarity with Campus Resources

 Assessment for this objective applies a range of measures to better inform the institution about the quality of work culture at the college.
 While acknowledging that workplace culture is a challenge to quantify, this plan assesses the objective by combining survey data, evidence of employee engagement in planning, evidence of effective internal communication, and employee retention rates.
 This holistic approach leverages the strategic plan to promote administrative accountability and transparency.

 4. We will recruit employees by strategically promoting our college to attract a diverse population reflective of our campus and community.
-Key Performance Indicators:

-- Comparison of faculty and staff diversity with that the college's student population - · Diversity, Equity, and Inclusion Initiatives and Activities - External and Internal Survey Results - ASU System Scorecard Data on Employee Demographics Description:
+- Comparison of faculty and staff diversity with that the college's student population - Diversity, Equity, and Inclusion Initiatives and Activities - External and Internal Survey Results - ASU System Scorecard Data on Employee Demographics

 Assessment for this objective provides supporting data to better understand the college's success in attracting and retaining a diverse faculty and staff.
 As a higher education institution with a majority-minority student population, ASU Mid-South will regularly observe ways that the college's employee diversity compares to peer institutions, as well as to the regional population.
 These measures also allow college leaders to understand whether employee recruitment and retention initiatives are impactful across demographics.

-Arkansas State University System Board of Trustees September 2, 2022 Resolution 22-47

-EXECUTIVE SUMMARY

-Contact: Charles Ambrose (870) 230-5052
+Contact: Charles Ambrose (870) 230-5062

-ACTION ITEM:

-Henderson State University (HSU) requests approval of its revised Mission Statement and affirmation of its Strategic Positioning Platform.
-ISSUE:
+ACTION ITEM: Henderson State University (HSU) requests approval of its revised Mission member institutions.

+Statement and affirmation of its Strategic Positioning Platform.

-The ASU System Board of Trustees must approve mission statements for all member institutions.
+ISSUE: The ASU System Board of Trustees must approve mission statements for all